If you have end-2-end tests, API or unit tests already implemented, you can import them into Testomat.io.

 Open a terminal, navigate to the tests folder in your project and execute the command.

-If you don't see this message, probably our defaults do not work for you.
+If you don't see a similar message, this might be because our default settings do not work for you.
 Please check the command's API change command parameters so it could find tests.
-The most common issue is a different file naming format or incorrect directory for import.
+The most common issues with import are different file naming format and/or incorrect directory for import.

-After you imported tests reopen the project and you will see that all tests with their folders and files are shown on Testomatio.
+When the tests are finally imported, reopen the project, and you will see that all tests with their folders and files are shown on Testomat.io.

-All imported tests are marked as "Automated".
-If you click on any of those tests you will see its code and a link to its repository.
-Please check that a link actually points to the file, if not you can change URL in project settings.
+All imported tests are marked as "Automated" by default.
+If you click on any of those tests, you will see its code and a link to its repository.
+Please, check that the link actually points to the corresponding file.
+Otherwise, you might want to change the repository URL in project settings.

 - Show your tests to your team.
 You must be proud of your work! 🎉

-- All new tests will be marked as "manual" until you import them from code.
-You can check how many manual tests are left so you could see what is next to be implemented.
+- All new tests will be marked as "manual" unless you import them from code.
+You can check the number of manual tests that are left, and see the whole range of what is yet to be implemented.

-- Receive run reports - similarly to Importing tests you can receive reports on test execution.
-Open "Runs" page and follow instructions.
+- Receive run reports - similarly to Importing tests, you can receive detailed reports on each test execution.
+Open Runs page and follow instructions from there.

-- Add import command to CI - reimport the tests on each commit to have your project up to date with source code.
+- Add import command to CI - re-import the tests on each commit to have your project up to date with the source code.